-Toshiba (Australia) Pty Limited (‘TOSHIBA’) is committed to protecting your privacy.
+Toshiba (Australia) Pty Limited and its related Toshiba group companies (‘TOSHIBA’) is committed to protecting your privacy.

 TOSHIBA is bound by the Australian Privacy Principles in the Privacy Act 1988 (Commonwealth) ‘Act’) and any relevant laws or codes affecting your personal information.
 TOSHIBA is committed to complying with the Act, the Australian Privacy Principles, and any relevant codes or other legislation.
 This policy outlines how TOSHIBA treats personal information that it collects and/or receives.
 Personal information means information or an opinion about you or could reasonably identify you such as your name, contact details, address, email addresses, payment card details and bank account details.

 TOSHIBA may collect personal information from you such as your name, email address, IP address, date of birth, financial details, and contact details and other such information as TOSHIBA considers necessary TOSHIBA usually collects your personal information when you visit TOSHIBA web pages, when you request information through this website, when you purchase through this website, when you apply for a credit account with TOSHIBA and when you send feedback to TOSHIBA.
 We only collect and hold your personal information if it is reasonably necessary for TOSHIBA’s functions When you request information through this site, we need to know your e-mail address or, where you wish it to be sent by post, your name and postal address.
 We use this to send to you the information you request in the form that you require.
 We will not pass your details to anyone else outside TOSHIBA or approved business partners without your permission.

 When you send feedback we ask for your e-mail address and telephone number in order to thank you for your contribution and request more information if required.
 If you provide feedback to us you agree that information shall be deemed to be non-confidential and TOSHIBA may use such information on an unrestricted basis.